oracle/graal/truffle/docs/StaticObjectModel.md

 ```

 We start by creating a [StaticShape.Builder](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/StaticShape.Builder.html) instance, passing a reference to the language that we are implementing.
-Then, we create [DefaultStaticProperty](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/DefaultStaticProperty.html) instances that represent the properties that we want to add to the static object layout:
+Then, we create [DefaultStaticProperty](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/DefaultStaticProperty.html) instances that represent the properties that we want to add to the static object layout.
+The String id passed as argument must be unique within a builder.
+After creating the properties we register them to the builder instance:
-  - The first argument is a String that uniquely represents the property within a builder.
+- The first argument is the [StaticProperty](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/StaticProperty.html) that we register.
-  - The second argument is the [StaticPropertyKind](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/StaticPropertyKind.html) of the property.
+- The second argument is the type of the property.
+It can be a primitive class or `Object.class`.
 - The third argument is a boolean value that defines if the property can be stored as a final field.
   This gives the compiler the opportunity to perform additional optimizations.
   For example, reads to this property might be constant-folded.
   It's important to note that the Static Object Model does not check if a property stored as final is not assigned more than once and that it is assigned before it is read.
   Doing so might lead to wrong behavior of the program, and it is up to the user to enforce that this cannot happen.

-After creating the properties we register them to the builder instance, then we create a new static shape.
+We then create a new static shape calling `builder.build()`.
-To allocate the static object, we retrieve the [DefaultStaticObjectFactory](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/StaticPropertyKind.html) from the shape, and we invoke its `create()` method.
+To allocate the static object, we retrieve the [DefaultStaticObjectFactory](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/staticobject/DefaultStaticObjectFactory.html) from the shape, and we invoke its `create()` method.

 Now that we have our static object instance, let's see how to use the static properties to perform property accesses.
 Expanding the example above: